dsohk/rancher-devsecops-workshop/docs/part-1.md

 c) Configure Harbor CA cert locally
 d) Downloading Docker Images for Maven, Java Libaries for Maven and Sles15sp3-openjdk and importing them into Harbor.

-1) Login to your harbor instance VM with SSH from your linux workstation.
+a) Login to your harbor instance VM with SSH from your linux workstation.

 ```
 ./ssh-mylab-harbor.sh